Gaslighting vs. Narcissism: Why Anyone Can Gaslight (Not Just Narcissists)

 What Gaslighting Actually Is

-Gaslighting is a behavior — specifically, the behavior of causing someone to doubt their own memory, perception, or sanity through persistent denial, misdirection, and contradiction.
+Gaslighting is a behavior: repeatedly causing someone to doubt their memory, perception, or sanity through denial, misdirection, and contradiction.

 What Narcissism Actually Is

-Narcissistic Personality Disorder (NPD) is a clinical diagnosis — a persistent pattern of grandiosity, need for admiration, and lack of empathy that's present across contexts and causes significant impairment.
-It's diagnosed by a mental health professional based on specific criteria.
+Narcissistic Personality Disorder (NPD) is a clinical diagnosis: a persistent pattern of grandiosity, need for admiration, and lack of empathy across contexts, assessed by a mental health professional.

-Narcissism exists on a spectrum.
-Many people have narcissistic traits without meeting the clinical threshold for NPD.
+Narcissism sits on a spectrum.
+Many people have narcissistic traits without meeting NPD criteria.
 Many people with NPD are never diagnosed.
-And many people who don't have NPD at all exhibit specific narcissistic behaviors — including gaslighting — under certain conditions.
+And many people without NPD still gaslight under stress, shame, or habit.

 The Overlap (Real and Significant)